 Hoping your low back pain will “just go away” is dangerous.

 Consider safe, effective, cost-effective chiropractic care for you and your family.
 We here at the Algonquin Chiropractic Center have been successfully treating low back pain in Algonquin, IL and the surrounding Chicagoland area for years.
-We utilize a variety of methods including the cox technique, peripheral neuropathy, orthotics, and more.
+We utilize a variety of methods including the cox technic, peripheral neuropathy, orthotics, and more.
 Give us a call at (847) 854-2000 to set up an appointment today and get back on the path to good health and overall well-being.